 Lev.
 7:15 And the flesh of the sacrifice of his peace offerings for thanksgiving shall be eaten the same day that it is offered; he shall not leave any of it until the morning.

-If the offering is eaten the same day and none of it is to be left until morning, then the morning is NOT the same day!
-Again morning here is H1242 is means daybreak or break of the day or morrow!
+If the offering is eaten the same day and none of it is to be left until morning, then the morning is not the same day!
+Again morning here is H1242 which means daybreak or break of the day or morrow!
 Let's look at another!

 Exo.
 12:21 Then Moses called for all the elders of Israel, and said unto them, Draw out and take you a lamb according to your families, and kill the passover.